udit-001/yt-notes/README.md

-## Requirements
+## Technical Requirements
-This app requires Python 3.10 or higher, up to version 3.12.
+- Python : 3.10 or higher
+- SQLite

 ## Installation
-To install the, follow these steps:
+To install the application, follow these steps:

 1. Clone the repository:
    ```bash